d3fc/d3fc/site/src/api/element-api.md

               The following custom DOM events are emitted by the elements -

-              * `resize` - indicates that the rendering surface has been resized (only [&lt;d3fc-svg&gt;](#d3fc-svg)/[&lt;d3fc-canvas&gt;](#d3fc-canvas)).
+              * `measure` - indicates that the rendering surface has been measured (only [&lt;d3fc-svg&gt;](#d3fc-svg)/[&lt;d3fc-canvas&gt;](#d3fc-canvas)).
-              Typically the `resize` event is used to set the [range](https://github.com/d3/d3-scale#continuous_range) on scales
+              Typically the `measure` event is used to set the [range](https://github.com/d3/d3-scale#continuous_range) on scales
               or apply transforms.